 Using items for more than one thing can form frugal habits and allow you to get a little closer to saving half your income.

 Cut Unnecessary Spending

 This means being 100% aware of what you’re spending your money on.
-Taking a look at bank statements and receipts to determine where the money is going.
-After you have figured out how you spend your money, you can then decide where to cut back.
+Look at bank statements and receipts to determine where the money is going.
+After figuring out how to spend your money, you can decide where to cut back.

 For example, if you look at August and see that you have spent $1200 on all food (including groceries, take out, coffee to go, and restaurants), you can then decide where to trim the category.
 Maybe shop at Aldi or make your coffee at home.

 One of my favorite money-saving tips.
 Studies show that you will spend less money when you make a list and stick to it.
 It’s just the way it is.
 Making a list will reduce impulse buys and prepare you for the week or month ahead.

 Substitute With Cheaper Alternatives

 Does the store-brand corn taste as good as Gren Giant?
 Give a can a try.
 Can you substitute a different brand name dish soap for Dawn?
 Many times, soap is soap.

 This could also apply to clothes, cars, pens, coffee, hairspray, and windshield wipers.
 Consider the cheaper alternative.
 Do not put yourself in danger or make yourself sick but consider that there might be a cheaper way to go.